Mipu94/peda-heap/README.md

 peda-heap
 =========
 ## Description
-  This is some commands that I was added to peda when playing CTF.
+  Some commands that were added to peda to debug heap.

   Thanks to [longld](https://github.com/longld) very much for a great template!
 [PEDA](https://github.com/longld/peda)